 Then suddenly I was in a vortex.
 Now, I still have a lot of questions and I have a lot to understand about myself, but understanding why I didn’t leave is the easy part.
 Narcissistic abuse is covert and many of the tactics work in conjunction with one another.
 Realizing what is happening while one is in a relationship like that one, much less trying to explain what is happening to someone else, is very difficult, because each incident in isolation may not seem as if it is a big deal.

 The methods narcissists use are the same ones advertisers use, the same ones casinos use to entice visitors to keep gambling away their cash.
 They are the same tactics criminal investigators use on suspects.
 The methods show the psychology behind why it is so difficult for people to change their beliefs even when they are shown evidence that those beliefs are blatantly false.
 They show how propaganda works.
-And yet we keep asking why their partners don’t just leave.

 When all of the tactics are combined, it can take months or even years to summon the psychological strength to unravel them.
 The tactics include:

 - Gaslighting.
 The narcissist will make you doubt your own reality by constantly changing a story, lying, or contradicting your version of events even when there is blatant evidence to support a different view.
 Repeat something often enough and it becomes true.
 This makes you start doubting your own intuition over a long period of time.
 This also works in conjunction with: